trying to understand why its important to wear the veil. I came across

 almighty God, and business and science are trifles to the all-knowing God.
 Similarly,

-emotional sensitivity and physical attractiveness are unsurpassed in the spiritual realm.
+emotional sensitivity and physical beauty are unsurpassed in the spiritual realm,

-Therefore, if men and women take pride in these paths to social acceptance they give
+Therefore, if men and women take pride in making themselves socially accepted, they push

 This is why military